o-3/gCalTweet.py/README.md

 gCalTweet.py
 ======================
-Helps creating a bot to automatically tweet events from Google Calendar.
+Helps creating a bot to automatically tweet events from Google Calendar V3.

 ## Dependencies